Premier League title race: Man City, Arsenal and Liverpool fixtures analysed

 "And while that is true of Klopp, it will certainly be on the minds of three sets of fans with almost as many games to go.
 For now though, Liverpool must sit back, watch and wait, knowing that their title hopes are likely over for another season."

-Manchester City will claim an unprecedented fourth successive title if they win all of their four remaining games, but Guardiola's side face a tricky away day at Spurs on May 14.
+Manchester City will claim an unprecedented fourth successive title if they win all of their three remaining games, but Guardiola's side face a tricky away day at Spurs on May 14.

-Additionally, City also face Wolves, Fulham and West Ham - all of whom typically sit deeper and possess counter-attacking threats that could breach their high line.
-Indeed, City's first league defeat of the campaign came at Molineux in September.
+Additionally, City also face Fulham and West Ham - all of whom typically sit deeper and possess counter-attacking threats that could breach their high line.

-On paper, Arsenal have the easiest run-in with the average position of upcoming opponents ranking around midtable at 10.3 - compared with Liverpool's (6.3) and City's (9.3) remaining schedule.
+On paper, Arsenal have the easiest run-in with the average position of upcoming opponents ranking around mid-table at 11 - compared with Liverpool's (6.3) and City's (8.67) remaining schedule.

 Manchester City are favourites to win the title with a 65.2 per cent chance, followed by Arsenal (34.8 per cent) and Liverpool (0.1 per cent) - according to Opta's supercomputer.